keerthimokkarala/BeatBouncer/README.md

 The music in the background is made using Online Sequencer and is Rick Astley's "Never Gonna Give You Up".

 This project was very time consuming but not too difficult as I had the youtube video to help me code.
 What was difficult was adjusting CodeCC's code to make it my own and still making it work.
 There were certain times where one change I made completely crashed the code and then I had to do a ton google searches to figure out what went wrong.
 Eventually I was able to figure it out.
+With the help of a friend, they taught me how to make the explosion animation and I figured out how to make it an image explode instead of a shape.

 Another difficulty was making the music, originally I had it just be an mp3 of "Never Gonna Give You Up" instrumental instead and that cause the image to move around not to the beat and it just looked messy.
 That is why I decided to make a version on Online Sequencer, which was extremely difficult because I had to figure how to turn the song to a piano version.